Unlocking the mystery behind skeletal aging

-Category: Environment Hits: 1Researchers have identified the role a critical enzyme plays in skeletal aging and bone loss, putting them one step closer to understanding the complex biological mechanisms that lead to osteoporosis, the bone disease that afflicts some 200 million people worldwide.
+Category: Environment Hits: 2Researchers have identified the role a critical enzyme plays in skeletal aging and bone loss, putting them one step closer to understanding the complex biological mechanisms that lead to osteoporosis, the bone disease that afflicts some 200 million people worldwide.
 Findings could hold an important key to developing more effective treatments for osteoporosis and improving the lives of an aging population.

 Read more https://www.sciencedaily.com/releases/2021/02/210216114906.htm